 - Step up security precautions.
 Now is a great time to gauge how hazardous objects are stored in your home, such as sharp knives, cleaning products, even some types of foods like raw meat that a senior loved one may accidentally mistake for another food product and ingest.
 Keep all items that could potentially cause a senior loved one harm in secure locations, ideally locked away.

-CareWorks Health Services, the experts in dementia care in Huntington Beach and the surrounding communities, can assist with the professional in-home care services that provide companionship and engagement in creative, enjoyable, and fulfilling activities that lead to fewer challenging behaviors associated with dementia.
-Give us a call at (949) 859-4700 for further dementia care resources or to schedule an in-home assessment to learn more about our services.
+CareWorks Health Services, the experts in dementia care and home care in Newport Beach and the surrounding communities, offers professional in-home care services that provide companionship and engagement in creative, enjoyable, and fulfilling activities that lead to fewer challenging behaviors associated with dementia.
+If you need a caregiver for the elderly in Newport Beach, CA give us a call at (949) 859-4700 for further information about our in home care in Newport Beach or to schedule an in-home assessment to learn more about our services.